The Ghost of Vermeer of Delft Which Can Be Used as a Table: Related works

 Dalí revered Vermeer, and also drew several times on his The Lacemaker, for instance in Paranoiac-Critical Study of Vermeer's Lacemaker.
-Dali also painted a copy of The Lacemaker on commission from collector Robert Lehman.
+Dalí also painted a copy of The Lacemaker on commission from collector Robert Lehman.
 The Ghost of Vermeer should also be seen in the context of his other reworkings of historic paintings, such as several works inspired by Jean-François Millet's The Angelus.
 Images of anthropomorphic furniture as well as crutch-like objects are common in this period of his career.